Module: Lich::Common::GUI::Accessibility

 • window (Gtk::Window)

-The window to make accessible.
+the window to make accessible

 • title (String)

-The accessible name for the window.
+the accessible title for the window

 • description (String, nil) (defaults to: nil)

-The accessible description for the window.
+an optional description for the window

 127